JonTheisNilsson/LLMBridge/readme.md

 This software is created with ClaudeAI.
 It started as a quick way to restart a chat when working with project with many files, and have turn into a bit of an experiment.
 Many of the added features are ClaudeAIs idea of what could be helpful for an LLM.
 It also wrote most of this readme after this paragraph.
-It might be overplaying it a little.
+It might be overselling it a little.

 ![00005-81533553](https://github.com/JonTheisNilsson/LLMBridge/assets/14968184/afeb0948-e615-493e-806b-f67ecc03fb47)
 # LLMBridge